cardboardcode/cardboardcode.github.io/_posts/2024-03-06-docker-centre-workflow.md

 2. Configure `docker` such that you need not always have to run it with `sudo`.
 Do note this carries security risk but at least offers ease of use within the context of largely-offline development.

-> [!NOTE]
-> To avoid such security risk, please consider setting up Docker [rootless](https://docs.docker.com/engine/security/rootless/).
+> ℹ️ To avoid such security risk, please consider setting up Docker [rootless](https://docs.docker.com/engine/security/rootless/).

 ## **Run**